 When it comes to cloud gaming, a slow and inconsistent Internet connection will lead to severe input lag.

 Therefore, many users believe that cloud gaming is not yet suitable for professional and high-level competitive plays, where winning and losing is often decided in tenths or hundredths of a second.

-- The properties of your device and network meet the minimum requirement of the platform.
+The properties of your device and Internet connection meet the minimum requirement of Boosteroid.